top of page

 How Will the Transition to NCTS P5 Impact Your Operations?

-The migration from NCTS Phase 4 to Phase 5 is already underway, with Northern Ireland (NI) adopting NCTS P5 on 28th June 2024, and Great Britain (GB) following on 1st July 2024.
-The deployment has been largely smooth, processing over 440,000 movements by the end of September.
+The migration from NCTS Phase 4 to Phase 5 is completed with Northern Ireland (NI) adopted NCTS P5 on 28th June 2024, and Great Britain (GB) followed on 1st July 2024.

-However, the true game-changer will come on 22nd January 2025, when the final state rules are fully implemented.
-The upcoming shift will require adaptability from all of us in the customs industry.
-From import specialists to customs consultants, you must be prepared for the mandatory removal of paper TADs, the need for electronic MRN presentation, and the inclusion of commodity codes for each goods item on transit declarations.
+However, the true game-changer occured on 21nd January 2025, when the final state rules were fully implemented.
+The upcoming shift required adaptability from all of us in the customs industry.
+From import specialists to customs consultants,we needed to be prepared for the mandatory removal of paper TADs, the need for electronic MRN presentation, and the inclusion of commodity codes for each goods item on transit declarations.

 What Are the Key Changes in January 2025?